Fifth Third Bank explains how physician mortgages can help doctors and other medical professionals purchase a new home.

 How Can the Loans Help Newly Graduated Physicians?

-In addition to the high LTV and special treatment for student loan debt, the New Physician Mortgage Loan allows borrowers to obtain a mortgage with an employment contract.
-Most mortgages require the borrower to already be working at their job.
-But for both New Physician and Established Physician Mortgage, the borrower just needs to begin their job within 90 days of the close of their home.
+In addition to the high LTV and treatment of student loan debt, the New Physician Mortgage Loan allows borrowers to obtain a mortgage with an employment contract.
+Most mortgages require the borrower to already be working at their job, but for both New Physician and Established Physician Mortgage, the borrower just needs to begin their job within 90 days of the close of their home.
 Schultz notes that this is especially helpful for new graduates who tend to relocate to new cities before they begin their residency.

 The Physician Mortgage program aims to reduce the stress doctors face in home buying due to their unique employment circumstances.
 Let your clients know about Physician Mortgages, and you can put them on a path to homeownership that much sooner.